aerogear/offix/docs/datastore/react-native.md

 sidebar_label: React Native
 ---

-Offix Datastore provides support for `indexeddb` as default.
-It is necessary to override the default storage and network implementations.
+Offix Datastore provides support for `indexeddb` by default.
+When using datastore in React Native is necessary to override the default storage and network implementations.

 ## Storage